Internet Links

 - Time Zone Changes and Daylight Saving Time Start/End Dates 1800-2009

-Find out what time zone we were in and when daylight savings started in Louisville between 1800-2009. - University of Louisville Digital Archives - "The University of Louisville Digital Collections include rare and unique images, documents, and oral histories from our archives, special collections, and other campus units."
+Find out what time zone we were in and when daylight savings started in Louisville between 1800-2009. - University of Louisville Digital Archives - Rare and unique images, documents, and oral histories from our archives, special collections, and other campus units.

 - Louisville Metro Archives - Repository of local records.